 If you’ve run the marathon it’s unlikely you’ll want to do much roaming around the city but luckily Boston’s got your back as there are tons of bars, restaurants and cafes where you can graze your way through the day.

-The next Boston Marathon will take place on April 20, 2020.
+The next Marathon will take place on September 14, 2020.

 Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
 Book your stay for Boston Marathon 2020 using the map below!